 - Contains loads of yummy (and nutrient-dense) organ meat

-- A wide variety of protein options available, ideal for doggos with allergies or picky palates
+- A wide variety of protein options is available, ideal for doggos with allergies or picky palates

 - Doggos typically love the meaty patties